openstack-infra/zuul/doc/source/user/config.rst

       :required:

       A dictionary which will be added to the Ansible variables available to the job.
-The values can either be plain text strings, or encrypted values.
+The values can be any of the normal YAML data types (strings, integers, dictionaries or lists) or encrypted strings.
 See :ref:`encryption` for more information.

 .. _nodeset: